The Best Hangover Recovery Tips

-Even if you’re not usually a big drinker during the year, the holiday season can do a number on your everything-in-moderation mantra.
-From open-bar office parties to long weekends with friends to holiday dinners with your family, the holidays offer ample opportunities to binge on booze.
+Even if you’re not usually a big drinker, special occasions can do a number on your everything-in-moderation mantra.
+From open-bar office parties to catch-ups with friends to holiday dinners with your family, letting loose often offers ample opportunities to binge on booze.

-But while it’s fun to let loose while celebrating the holiday season, waking up the next day with a splitting headache and general how-did-we-finish-the-whole-bottle malaise is less fun.
-And the inevitable holiday hangover can keep many from truly making merry.
+While it’s fun to celebrate and enjoy yourself, waking up the next day with a splitting headache and general how-did-we-finish-the-whole-bottle malaise is less fun.

-But dealing with a hangover after drinking too much over the holidays is avoidable — if you approach your merriment with the right plan.
-So take heed and consider these nuggets of wisdom before you raise a glass this season.
+But dealing with a hangover after drinking too much is avoidable — if you approach your merriment with the right plan.
+So take heed and consider these nuggets of wisdom before you raise your next glass.

 What Causes a Hangover?

 But the mechanisms behind why alcohol makes us feel so horrible the next day are not really known.
 “We don’t fully understand what is happening and what causes it,” says Andrea N. Giancoli, MPH, RD.
 “But we do know that alcohol is toxic to the body and toxic to the organs.”